amidabrian51/Aquastars/README.md

 ## What went well

-* Learning about PHP and how to separate files in a PHP project
+* Learning about how html and css integrates.
-* Learning to how Adding a suggestions form.
+* Learning to how to do transitions.

 ## Supporting user stories